 Due to its position close to lots of beautiful Cotswolds Villages, as well as its secluded nature (there are no busy main roads nearby), Upper Slaughter makes for the perfect escape from the hustle and bustle of every day busy life.
 From here, it’s easy to visit other towns in the area, as well as explore historical sites such as Sudeley Castle and Broadway Tower.

-Joiners Cottage: Located in the very heart of Upper Slaughter, this cottage sleeps four and even comes with its very own English garden.
+Located in the very heart of Upper Slaughter, this cottage sleeps four and even comes with its very own English garden.
 Other amenities include a TV, kitchenette, and comfortable lounge area.
 Check rates and availability here.